-Often we find resistance in those in our closest circles to God elevating us.
-Maybe a loved one gives push back, or friction is felt in households when changes are needed.
-Do you remember how Saul kept David with him and would not let him return to Bethlehem?
+Often, those in our closest circles don’t want God to elevate us, such as when King Saul kept David with him and would not let him return to Bethlehem.
 Saul made David a commander over the men of war not only because he was gifted but also because he was intimidated by the favor people had towards David.
-Saul was comfortable with David as long as he was regulating the elevation.
-Sometimes men will try to control elevation, but God will take you to the heights He desires despite this, just as He did with David despite Saul’s attempt to hold him back..
+Saul was comfortable with David if he was regulating the elevation.

 For I know the plans I have for you, declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future.~Jeremiah 29:11 NASB

-Elevation always comes with resistance.
-Therefore, everyone does not reach the level God has designated for them.
-We must learn to keep our eyes on the Lord rather than those around us.
-Even Jesus experienced this as an obstacle.
-The Sanhedrin accepted Him as long as He did what they deemed he should be doing, but as soon as He began performing miracles and breaking tradition, they turned on Him.
-But, He overcame, and so can we.
+We must keep our eyes on the Lord rather than those around us.
+Even Jesus experienced this.
+The Sanhedrin accepted Him if He did what they deemed He should, but as soon as He began performing miracles and breaking tradition, they turned on Him.
+But He overcame, and so can we.

 Elevation must come from a spirit of humility.
-Climbing Mount Everest takes patience and a calm, steady temperament because various factors can affect our ability to make it to the top.
-Out of those four thousand climbers that attempted to make it to the summit of Mount Everest, some just gave up and turned around.
-However, those who kept their focus, made it.
-We can be elevated amid adversity if we determine to keep our focus on God, and God alone.
+Climbing Mount Everest takes patience and a calm, steady temperament because numerous factors can affect our ability to make it to the top.
+Out of those four thousand climbers who attempted to summit Mount Everest, some just gave up and turned around.
+Those who kept their focus made it.

 Where is one area you struggle to see God?
-Is this an area where more humility is needed?
+Is this an area where you need more humility?

 Lord God, help me in those areas where I am seeking elevation with the wrong motivation.
 Fix my mind so that the only thing that matters is following Your plan.
-Let me not seek elevation for selfish reasons but only to glorify Your Name, and for You to be honored.
+Let me not seek elevation for selfish reasons but only to glorify Your Name.

 Copyright 2020: Elevation Like Mount Everest: Charles E. Maldon, Jr.: All Rights Reserved